Our Monthly Travel Expense Log

 One of the most common questions RVers are asked is how much it costs per month to fund a full-time nomadic lifestyle.
 That is a personal question of course, highly variable upon personal style and income.

 Our disclaimer: We’re driven to always be living in the perfect spot for us – whether that be a great view, being nearby loved ones or attending amazing events.
-We are completely debt free, cash positive, actively manage our investments and work as we roam running our software business (we’re in our early 40s).
+We are completely debt free, cash positive, actively manage our investments and work as we roam running our software business (we hit the road when we were both 33, and are now in our early 40s).
 Our monthly income varies, and we don’t really follow a ‘budget’ – we spend what we decide we want to spend.

 We selected this lifestyle of mobility to maximize our quality of life, not necessarily to minimize our expenses – although, for us, that has been a nice side effect.